boltsparts/BOLTS_archive/website/docs/sources/0.4/general/introduction.md

 ### Backend specific data

 There is also data required to create a 3D representation of a part in a CAD tool.
-For OpenSCAD we use a module definition in a scad file or a stl file, for FreeCAD a python function or a fcstd file containing the model.
-These are also called base modules, base functions or base fcstd files, or base geometries when referring to any of them.
+For OpenSCAD we use a module definition in a scad file, for FreeCAD a python function.
+These are also called base modules or base functions, or base geometries when referring to any of them.
 Together with a base file containing metadata this forms the backend specific data.

 ### Synergy